What are Delirium Tremens? Alcohol Nightmares, Alcoholic Seizures?

 Withdrawing from alcohol can result in many symptoms, ranging from moderate to chronic.
-As withdrawal symptoms vary at such an uncontrollable rate, it can be difficult to forecast exact detoxification experiences for each client.
+As alcohol withdrawal symptoms vary at such an uncontrollable rate, it can be difficult to forecast exact detoxification experiences for each client.

-Yet, for some clients, unfortunately, withdrawal can take its toll on the body and brain, resulting in delirium tremens.
+Yet, for some clients, unfortunately, alcohol withdrawal can take its toll on the body and brain, resulting in delirium tremens.

 Delirium tremens is a reaction of low levels of GABA in the brain, which has been suppressed down to the reduction of alcohol within the system.

 Naturally, chemicals such as GABA are produced without fail.
 However, once high levels of alcohol are found within the system, organic production will reduce, which will be replaced by the traits of alcohol.

 While only a small majority of individuals may suffer from delirium tremens symptoms, it is a serious situation to be positioned within, which requires treatment.